marcelomoreno26/finland_climate_change/README.md

    - `frontend/`: Scripts that handle the frontend logic, which displays website with the filters and renders visualizations to the user.
    - `backend/`: Scripts that process the data and create visualizations for the app.
    - `app.py`: The main script that runs the Streamlit app, bringing together all the frontend and backend components.

+## Project Report

+For more detailed information about this project, including its purpose, methodology, and results, refer to the [project-report.pdf](project-report.pdf).
+The report provides in-depth discussions on the motivation behind the project, data collection and preprocessing methods, and insights derived from the visualizations.
+It also explains how the interactive tools can be used to explore climate change impacts across Finland.

 ## Data Source